zzx999-git/Kaggle-Competition---Germany-Health-Prediction/README.md

 ## This project is shared in resume for recruiters

-### This project used machine learning models to predict health conditions for German public based on their attributes
+### This project used machine learning models to predict health conditions for the German public based on their attributes